sirthias/spliff/README.md

 ### 5. Bimap

-Sometime you need a (bidirectional) mapping between the indices of `base` and the indices of `target`.
+Sometimes you need a (bidirectional) mapping between the indices of `base` and the indices of `target`.
 _spliff_ makes this readily available.

 Example: